open-telemetry/opentelemetry.io/content/en/blog/2023/sunsetting-opencensus.md

 [to be the next major version of both OpenTracing and OpenCensus](https://www.cncf.io/blog/2019/05/21/a-brief-history-of-opentelemetry-so-far/).

-We are excited to announce that OpenTelemetry has reached feature parity with OpenCensus in C++, C#, Go, Java, JavaScript, PHP and Python.
+We are excited to announce that OpenTelemetry has reached feature parity with OpenCensus in C++, .NET, Go, Java, JavaScript, PHP and Python.
 [Stable releases](/docs/instrumentation/#status-and-releases) of both the Tracing and Metrics SDKs are available in most of these languages with Go and PHP soon to follow.
 This means that OpenTelemetry can collect and export